• Home

 It takes a village.

-Knighted Student, Gentry, Returning Parents/Adults, & Adults/Chaperones
+Knighted Students, Gentry, Returning Parents/Adults, & Adults/Chaperones

 Request to be on the Alumni email list

 Teen volunteers who where not knighted but have a connection to the Waldorf world and would like to support the Games may register as a Gentry.
-All standards, expectations, and rules for the alum knights apply to Gentry.

 We continue to develop the program for alum knights and gentry to have a fulfilling role at the Games.
 There are age appropriate tasks for them as well as opportunities for them to take breaks and socialize with their peers.